-Does SPF 50 Really Last Much Longer Than SPF 30?
+Does SPF 50 Last Longer Than SPF 30?

 SPF 50 sounds like it should last dramatically longer than SPF 30, and that is where a lot of confusion starts.
 The higher number does point to more UVB protection in controlled testing, but real life is not a clean lab setting.
 People underapply sunscreen, miss areas, sweat it off, rub the face, and forget to reapply.
 That is why the difference should be read as a bigger safety margin, not as a promise that one sunscreen buys endless extra time.